-After lunch, we drive to the delightful cathedral city of Chichester.
-It was while staying here in 1819 that John Keats wrote his poem The Eve of St. Agnes, inspired by the town's medieval buildings, and also The Eve of St. Mark which he hoped conveyed "the sensation of walking about an old country town in a coolish evening".
+In the afternoon we drive to the delightful cathedral city of Chichester.
+It was while staying here in 1819 that

+John Keats wrote his poem The Eve of St. Agnes, inspired by the town's medieval buildings, and also The Eve of St. Mark which he hoped conveyed "the sensation of walking about an old country town in a coolish evening".
 William Blake had a less happy time in Chichester - he was tried in its Guildhall for treason.
 A more modern poet, Philip Larkin, impressed by the cathedral's ancient monuments, wrote his poem An Arundel Tomb while visiting here.
-(Overnight Chichester) LD
+We shall take a literary walking tour of Chichester before returning to Portsmouth.
+(Overnight Portsmouth) B

-Day 2: Saturday 8 May, Chichester - Isle of Wight - Chichester
+Day 5: Monday 13 May, Portsmouth - Isle of Wight - Portsmouth